-Approved by: Full Governors

-Updated: January 2023

-Review: January 2024 or sooner if needed
+Approved by: Full Governors Updated: September 2023 Review: September 2024 (or sooner if required)

 'LET EVERYONE SHINE'

 At Lea Endowed Church of England School we provide an excellent education for our children.
 We follow God's example, by loving Him, and each other, in all that we do.